Structure Constants in $\mathcal{N} = 4$ SYM and Separation of Variables: Discussion

-The first two inner products $\langle \mathcal{Q}_1,\mathbf{1}\rangle_l$ are equal; we chose to write the correlator in this way to make the $\ell_{12} \leftrightarrow \ell_{13}$ symmetry manifest.
-When $J_2=J_3=0$ this reduces to our previous result (\ref{AbelianOneSpin}).
-When only one of the spins is zero this structure perfectly reproduces the tree-level and one-loop perturbative computations of two spinning operators \cite{Bianchi:2019jpy,ourRecentPapers}.
-(Would be very interesting to find an SoV representation for the other spinning correlator tensor structures studied in \cite{spinninghexagons}; a strategy could be to embed the external operator SL(2)'s into higher rank SL(N) where we could borrow recent SoV technology from \cite{kolyasl3}.)
+Would be very interesting to find an SoV representation for the other spinning correlator tensor structures studied in \cite{spinninghexagons}; a strategy could be to embed the external operator SL(2)'s into higher rank SL(N) where we could borrow recent SoV technology from \cite{kolyasl3}.

 Is the number of SoV integrals going to remain constant or at least grow in a controllable way?
 And if they grow, can we re-sum the full result into some kind of exotic infinite dimensional sort of scalar products?
 We have little to say about the last speculative question but as far as the growth of the number of integrals goes, we do seem to find some interesting structure.
 Take for example the SL(2) correlation function involving a single non-BPS operator with twist $L=2$ and adjacent bridges $\ell=1$.
 With $\ell=1$ the numerator $\langle \mathcal{Q},\textbf{1}\rangle_1=1$ to LO and NLO since the scalar product in (\ref{scalarProduct}) is an $\ell-1$ dimensional integral.
 This is of course consistent with the hexagon approach where this numerator is given by the sum over partitions of magnons $\mathcal{A}_1$ weighted by the hexagon form factors -- see (\ref{calAQ}) -- and this sum over partitions normalized as in this paper indeed evaluated to~$1+O(g^4)$.
 At NNLO $O(g^4)$, however, it is no longer unity.
 Instead it is given by a cute expression involving Bernouli numbers which we summarize in appendix \ref{bernouliAp}.
 Also, at this loop order, if the bottom bridge $\ell_{23}=\ell_B=1$ there is a new wrapping correction to the structure constant \cite{hexagons}.
 Both these new effects can be compactly incorporated by simply modifying the trivial scalar product \beqa &&\langle \mathcal{Q},\textbf{1}\rangle_1 \to 1+ \eta g^4 \int\! du\, \nu(u) \la{botWrap} \frac{\mathbb{Q}(u)}{\mathbb{Q}(i/2)} \\ &&\qquad\qquad\qquad + \texttt{simple contact terms}_\eta + O(g^6) \,, \nn \eeqa with the various ingredients spelled out in appendix \ref{bernouliAp} and where $\eta=1$ for $\ell_B>1$ (no wrapping effects) and $\eta=2$ for $\ell_B=1$ (wrapping effects included).
 It is very encouraging to see wrapping and asymptotic effects cast in such unified way.
 We see it as evidence that the number of integrals in this SoV approach should increase as we go to higher and higher loops but that increase is not directly related to wrapping effects which can be automatically incorporated (as seen in this bottom wrapping example and also in the SU(2) adjacent wrapping example, see appendix \ref{finitevolume}).
 This growth of the number of SoV integrals is consistent with the picture that at finite coupling we are dealing with three quantum strings with infinitely many degrees of freedom and in the SoV approach the number of integrals is related to the number of such degrees of freedom \cite{kolyafishnet}.